 Property Description: You can be part of Colfax Avenue Business Improvement District in a premier location.
 The location on Colfax Avenue and Gilpin Street is bustling with activity all day long.
 If you have an Office or a Retail Business or Pop-Up Shop that needs a storefront in one of Denver's most popular location, this is the place.
 The three story stand-alone building with basement storage is a light, bright spacious unit with high ceilings and 26 offices is a blank canvas to do what you wish.
 There are multiple offices and three bathrooms with light from windows on all four sides.
 A bonus of a three-car garage with alley access and three additional off-street parking spaces is a plus.

 Property Highlights: Square Footage: The space measures approximately 6,671 square feet with an additional 1,652 square feet of storage in the basement.
 Layout: The space is rectangle shaped with the front door and front windows facing south.
 There are multiple offices with light from windows on all four sides.
 Bathrooms: There are four bathrooms.
 HVAC: The space has a boiler system.
 Stairs: Two stairwells Parking: This location is accessible by public transportation and three-car garage with alley access and three additional off-street parking spaces.
 Outdoor Space: Private fenced courtyard with gate.
-Rent: Rent is $8,000/month Short Term Lease.
-Plans: Building Plans: Available on request Security System: Installed
+Rent: Rent is $8,000/month for 2 to 3 year lease Plans: Building Plans: Available on request Security System: Installed